Application Info. | Look Up Zoning | Zoning and Overlays

 Look up a property’s zoning

-The fastest way to look up the zoning of a particular property is to use the CityView interactive map viewer (http://maps.roundrocktexas.gov/cityview/).
+The fastest way to look up the zoning of a particular property is to use the CityView (http://maps.roundrocktexas.gov/cityview/) interactive map viewer.
 CityView has recently reformatted to work with more browsers and mobile devices, and more layers have been added.

 To look up a property's zoning:

 - Zoom in to the property and click on the parcel.
-If you are not zoomed in closely enough it will select several parcels.
+If you are not zoomed in closely enough addresses will not display and it may select more than one parcel.

 - A window will pop up with a list of information for each layer that is turned on:

-- The Zoning layer's list includes a link to Zoning Definitions, which will link to the zoning ordinance section for that parcel's zoning district.
+- The Zoning layer's window gives the zoning district for the parcel, and includes a link to Zoning Definitions, which will link to the zoning ordinance section for that parcel's zoning district.

 - If the property is zoned as a PUD (Planned Unit Development), refer to the PUDs in Round Rock page for copies of the development agreements.